How many 4-letter words with or without meaning, can be formed out of the letters of the word, 'LOGARITHMS', if repetition of letters is not allowed?

 Correct Answer : C

-Study the following information carefully and answer the questions given below:
+Study the following information carefully to answer these questions.

 Your Answer : (Not Answered)